confluentinc/ksql/docs/developer-guide/ksqldb-reference/quick-reference.md

 ```

 ## ALTER TABLE
 Add new columns to a table.
-This is not supported for table defined using queries
+This is not supported for tables defined using queries
 (`CREATE TABLE ...
 AS`)
 ```sql
 ALTER TABLE stream_name